Bangladesh’s ruling and opposition parties hold rallies over who should oversee the next election

 The United States, the European Union and the United Nations have urged both sides to demonstrate restraint and work toward holding a credible election.

-Thousands of supporters of Zia’s party gathered Friday in front of the party headquarters at Naya Paltan in Dhaka.
+Thousands of supporters of Zia’s party gathered Friday in front of party headquarters at Naya Paltan in Dhaka.
 They chanted anti-government slogans demanding that Hasina step down immediately and hand over power to a neutral administration.

-A few blocks away, Hasina’s ruling Awami League mobilized thousands of students and youth supporters to accuse the opposition of creating chaos.
+A few blocks away, Hasina’s ruling Awami League mobilized thousands of students and youth supporters in a “peace rally” to accuse the opposition of creating chaos.

 The opposition has urged citizens to reject Hasina’s government over rising commodity prices and corruption allegations.
 The government, meanwhile, points to large projects it has implemented, such as bridges, a nuclear power plant, new ports and highways, saying the country will benefit from them and the economy will be transformed.